Resident Tinley Park Public Library Cards

 Replacing a Lost or Stolen Card

-Lost or stolen cards will be replaced with proof of residency.
+Lost or stolen cards will be replaced with proof of residency and completion of library card application.
 If the card has not expired, the cost of a replacement is $4.00.
 (Expired cards are replaced at no charge.)

 Circulation – Length of Loans